daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 daytona create --code
 ```

 When prompted, choose to enter a GitHub URL.
-For this tutorial, let's use a simple Python project with a DevContainer configuration.
-Enter this URL in the input space: `https://github.com/bellatrick/python_starter.git`
+Let's use a simple Python project with a DevContainer configuration for this tutorial.
+Enter this URL in the input space: `https://github.com/bellatrick/python_starter.git`.

-The command will clone the repository, set up the development environment and open Visual Studio Code.
+The command will clone the repository, set up the development environment, and open Visual Studio Code.

 ### Using Environmental Variables in Your Project

-In your development enviroment, create a Python script to demonstrate accessing environmental variables:
+In your development environment, create a Python script to demonstrate accessing environment variables:

 `env_demo.py`: